nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Redoing previous undo: `redo`

-In the event that you accidentally removed the changes you made, you can use this feature to revert the patient records to the state before the previous undo was executed.
+Let's say you have accidentally removed the changes you made.
+You can use this command to revert the patient records to the state before the previous undo was executed.

 <div markdown="span" class="alert alert-info">:information_source:**Note:** Redo can only be executed if undo command
 has been executed.